what are different styles of door casing? 8 best styles of door casing: A Comprehensive Guide

 FAQs about the door casing

-There are a lot of questions that come to mind while choosing styles of door casing some of the commonly asked questions are answered below.
+There are a lot of questions that come to mind while choosing styles of door casing.
+Some of the commonly asked questions are answered below.

 q1.
 Why is Door Casing Important?